leipzig/leipzig.github.io/_pages/about.md

     language: "Python"

 full_bio: |
-  I am an accomplished bioinformatics leader with over 25 years of experience spanning academic research, startup environments, and product management.
-My career has been dedicated to developing bioinformatics tools and platforms that enable researchers to visualize, explore, and publish their data effectively.
+  I am a bioinformatics veteran with over 25 years of experience spanning academic research, startup environments, and product management.
+My career has been dedicated to developing bioinformatics tools and platforms that enable researchers to visualize, explore, and publish their data.

   Throughout my career, I have helped four diagnostic, therapeutic, and SaaS startups define their bioinformatic product strategy, successfully bridging the gap between cutting-edge research and practical commercial applications.
 My expertise encompasses the full spectrum of bioinformatics, from low-level algorithm development to high-level product strategy and customer engagement.